Russell Egnor Navy Media Awards (NMA) Submission: Local Chief becomes world champion

 |0

-This work, Russell Egnor Navy Media Awards (NMA) Submission: Local Chief becomes world champion, is free of known copyright restrictions under U.S. copyright law.
+This work, Russell Egnor Navy Media Awards (NMA) Submission: Local Chief becomes world champion, by PO2 Derek Paumen, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT